dom38/bootstrap-cloud/README.md

 1. Enable clusterApplications in [the core values file](core/values.yaml) and ArgoCD will deploy applications on your new GCP clusters.

 NOTE: The context names are usually quite long

+TODO:

+- Automate clusters being added to ArgoCD.
+This will require:
+  - Credentials for ArgoCD to auth to GCP
+  - External Secrets Operator to fetch the existing secret and restructure it to what Argo needs
+- Tidy up the values and templates
+- Don't deploy singular apps in appsets, deploy an app-of-apps and pass a values file